muratk5n/thirdwave/en/README.md

 Few things jump out from the graph; coal consumption went down, natgas took its place (just as polluting, if not more).
 Natgas is now on par with oil but I'd say NG is now the king.

 I look at the oscillations for natgas, indicates to me its consumption is much more sensitive / responsive to demand, meaning is depended on more, looks seasonal meaning NG is probably the primary method for heating.
 NG is the king to unseat.
 Or utilize, with blue H2.

+Nuclear use has been flat; if nuke plants were doubled it still would not reach natgas levels.

+Renewables are at an abysmal level.

 ---